 The effect on the taxpayer

-Whilst perhaps time consuming and inconvenient, the audit itself does not necessarily adversely affect the taxpayer.
+Whilst perhaps time consuming and inconvenient, the audit itself does not adversely affect the taxpayer.
 Often, however, audits result in additional assessments by SARS.
-The impact hereof on the taxpayer may well be mitigated by the fact that he/she/it can object against such an additional assessment.
+The impact hereof on the taxpayer may well be mitigated by the fact that he/she/it can object against such an additional assessment (for a detailed discussion on the objection process, see Practical Guide to Handling Tax Disputes).
 The challenge in these cases is – how would taxpayers be able to discharge their onus of proof if they destroyed all supporting documents?

 Let us return to the example cited hereinabove, where SARS wants to conduct an audit on the source of the funds that gave rise to the loan.
 It seems that, in such an instance, current legislative provisions would allow SARS to conduct such an audit, regardless of prescription- or document retention periods.
 At the same time, the taxpayer would have been entitled to destroy records in respect of the 1981 tax year and in all probability, would have done so.
 This arguably places the taxpayer in an unfavourable position insofar as discharging its onus of proof should SARS raise an additional assessment on the taxpayer’s 1981 year of assessment (assuming SARS can prove satisfaction of the requirements for lifting the veil of prescription).